aha-app/aha-services/docs/confluence.md

-This integration allows you to embed saved shared roadmaps, reports, as well as presentations into Confluence pages.
+This integration allows you to embed shared roadmaps, reports, and presentations into Confluence pages.
 As you make updates to views in Aha!, they will be reflected automatically in Confluence.

-This integration is configured in Confluence:
+To get started, configure this integration in Confluence:

 1. Log in to your Confluence account.
 2. From the homepage, click **Settings**.